timacdonald/log-fake/readme.md

 ### assertLogged()

 Assert that a specific level log was created.
-It is also possible to provide a [truth-test closure](#truth-test-closures) for the expected log details.

 #### Can be called on...